 Around mile 7, I was really starting to feel it.
 I’m not too proud to admit I may or may not have cried (I did).
 It was hard!
 And my foot hurt!
 And that lady in the van thinking the race ended at noon scared the crap out of me!
 So, I had a good cry for a mile.
 I think that’s probably good for you, right?

-Around mile 12, I kept seeing a bunch of people who had already finished walking back to their cars and such.
-When I saw one woman who wasn’t still wearing her medal, I said “congrats!
+Around mile 12, I kept seeing a bunch of people who’d already finished walking back to their cars and such.
+When I saw one woman who wasn’t still wearing her medal, I said, “Congrats!
 Where’s your medal?
 You should keep it on all day!”
-And she told me she was also doing the half – and was still in the race!
+She told me she was also doing the half – and was still in the race!

 What?!
 I’m actually passing somebody…I can’t believe it!
-I hobbled past her.
 My old goal had been just to finish, knowing I was going to come in last.
-My new goal became finishing anything but last, so I started hobbling a little bit faster.
+My new goal became finishing anything but last.
+So I started hobbling faster.

 Will I come in last?
-Find out tomorrow in the final installment of the Surf City blog posts!
+Find out tomorrow.